-Day 3: In transit to Attu/pelagic birding.
+Day 3 (May 23): In transit to Attu/pelagic birding.
 Early in the day, we'll be near Buldir, the most species-diverse seabird breeding site in the Northern Hemisphere.
-Along with many alcids, we found Red-legged Kittiwakes and Fork-tailed and Leach's Storm-Petrels in these waters in 2010.
+Along with many alcids, we found Red-legged Kittiwakes and Fork-tailed and Leach's Storm-Petrels in these waters in 2010 and 2012.
 Later, we'll stop at Ingenstrem Rocks, a hotspot for Short-tailed Albatross and other seabirds.
+In 2012, we saw 3 Short-tailed Albatrosses in this area.
 Arrival at Attu's Massacre Bay in the evening.

-Day 4-12: Birding on Attu during the day and overnight on the boat.
+Day 4-12 (May 24-June 1): Birding on Attu during the day and overnight on the boat.
 Breakfast and supper will be on board the boat and box lunches on the island.
 We will use a skiff to travel between the boat and land.
 At the end of Day 12, we depart Attu.

 The tour fee includes roundtrip travel between Adak and Attu, all meals from supper on the first day to lunch on the tour's final day, and guide services.
 It does not include transportation to and from Adak before and after the tour, phone calls, alcoholic beverages, or any items of a personal nature.

 LEADERS: John Puschock, owner of Zugunruhe Birding Tours will be your leader.
 John has led five tours to Attu plus numerous tours to Adak in the central Aleutians.
 Another leader will be named later.